edsonpatricio/Kotlin-FRDM/README.md

-# Kotlin-FRDM
+# Kotlin FRDM
-Code samples from book Functional and Reactive Domain Modeling (FRDM) written in Kotlin.
+Code samples from the Debasish Ghosh's book "Functional and Reactive Domain Modeling" (FRDM) written in Kotlin.